 Later on I’ll explain how Mike’s demonstrations showed this concept of layers of animation combining into a whole taken to a different level.
 But the core idea is the same.

-The following video is a stunning example conveying how a layered approach to animation works in action:
+The following video conveys how one layered approach to animation works in action:

 The layered approach seems to be more common for animating walk cycles, run cycles, etc. On the animation classes section of Virginie Michel d’Annoville’s website, she teaches the layered approach for biped walk and quadruped gallop cycles, but walks the student through a pose-to-pose workflow for animating an acting performance.